DMR RADIO IDEverything you ever wanted to know about the Radio ID Database and just how important this service is.

 You can find out much more about DMR-MARC and its history here.

 DMR-MARC is no longer the custodian or keeper of Radio IDs.
 It is now the sole purpose of RadioID.net to manage IDs for the World of DMR.
+Are you having trouble receiving your ID after registration?
+Then you need to visit the Support Page!

 What Is A DMR Radio ID?